 I was only able to find Czech dubbing and I watched it on a train back home to Slovakia, so my whole experience could have been better with better conditions.
 Nevertheless, I endured the ridiculous dubbing and enjoyed the hour and a half of the movie.

 Even though Marilyn Monroe is playing one part of the main trio in How to marry a millionaire, the focus was all on her during the advertising.

 This time again she’s playing blond golddigger that’s making herself smaller for the attention of men.
-I don’t know if that’s just a coincidence, or that’s just Marilyns role in a Hollywood.
+I don’t know if that’s just a coincidence, or that’s just Marilyn’s role in Hollywood.

 How to marry a millionaire is a comedy and the key comedy factor were witty comebacks and Marylin Monroes character Paula’s poor sight.
 Paula is unwilling to wear glasses in the presence of men, trying not to repulse them with the ugliness of her glasses.
 The funny result is her bumping into stuff and making ridiculous things that could be fixed if she just put on her freaking glasses.

 Sound shallow I know.
-But to be fair she’s just trying to subject to social norm claiming girls with glasses are an impersonation of ugly.
+But to be fair she’s just trying to subject to social norms claiming girls with glasses are an impersonation of ugly.
 Can you blame her?